What You Should Know About Converting

 - 1. Check if you have a gas line going into your home by calling your local gas company.
 If you do, the conversion process is very simple.

-- 2. If you don’t have a gas line coming into your home, you have to get one.
-The gas company will let you know if it will add one to your home or business to the main gas line.
+- 2. Bring the gas line from the street to your home.
+The gas company will determine how far your home or business is from a gas line and analyze the availability of gas in your area and provide you with an estimate for bringing the gas line from the street to your home.
 For towns and cities surrounding Boston like Malden, Medford, Stoneham, and Saugus, this can cost as little as $500.
 The cost depends on how far away the gas main is from your home.
 The cost will often be lowered further because the gas company may pay for some of this cost.

 - 3. Call a plumber from Evolved Mechanical.
 An experienced, qualified plumber from Evolved Mechanical will make sure your systems are correctly converted to gas.
 All of our technicians are factory-trained, fully licensed, and insured.